Hacker0x01/docs.hackerone.com/docs/hackers/configure-the-hackerone-vpn.md

 4. Import the <code>hackerone.ovpn</code> file in the OpenVPN client that you've configured.

 You'll be able to access your VPN credentials and work securely within the HackerOne VPN to search for vulnerabilities.
+Every hacker will have their own VPN instance.
+You can check to see that your VPN instance is running successfully on the VPN Credentials page.

 If you have trouble installing the VPN, or have additional feedback, please reach out to [vpn-support@hackerone.com](mailto:vpn-support@hackerone.com)